Definition

 Environment Agency Publishes 2026 To 2027 Enforcement Plan For Non-Tidal River Thames

-The Environment Agency has launched its 2026-2027 enforcement plan for the non-tidal River Thames, prioritizing registration compliance, navigation safety, and the removal of unauthorized structures.
+The Environment Agency has launched its 2026-2027 enforcement plan for the non-tidal River Thames, prioritizing vessel registration, navigation safety, and unauthorized structures.
 Commercial operators face heightened compliance risk through intelligence-led inspections and stricter oversight of fire safety and vessel standards.

 The Merchant Shipping (Watercraft) (Amendment) Order 2026

-The UK is extending mandatory accident reporting and investigation duties to all mechanically powered watercraft starting April 17, 2026.
-Businesses operating watercraft fleets must align their safety protocols with merchant shipping standards to manage increased liability and compliance risks during maritime incidents.
+The UK is extending mandatory marine accident reporting and investigation requirements to all mechanically powered watercraft effective April 2026.
+Operators must align safety management and incident response protocols with merchant shipping standards to mitigate legal and liability risks during maritime incidents.

 North Rhine-Westphalia Issues Incident Report on Toluene in the Rhine at Bad Honnef